Biography

 Responsibilities include:

-• Performed vehicle stability and vibrational analysis using MATLAB to ensure system reliability and safety.
+• Executed multi-parameter vehicle stability and structural vibration studies using MATLAB to predict dynamic system limits.

 Contact